jubatus/website/source/en/quickstart.rst

 ============================

 We recommend using binary packages whenever possible, but you can of course build Jubatus from source.
-`jubatus-installer <https://github.com/odasatoshi/jubatus-installer>`_ may help your installation.
+`jubatus-installer <https://github.com/odasatoshi/jubatus-installer>`_ may help your installation from source.

 .. _requirements: